megaease/easeagent/README.md

 $ mvn clean package -am -pl build
 ```
 The `./build/target/easeagent-dep.jar` is the agent jar with all the dependencies.

+> Windows platform user please make sure git `core.autocrlf` is set to false before git clone.
+> You can use `git config --global core.autocrlf false` to modify `core.autocrlf`.

 ### Step 1
 Extracting the default configuration file.